Dwight Peck's personal website

 Melvin has been having a sad look at our 30-year-old No. 2 hydrobike, which has got its gears locked up and recently been declared irreparable.

 But the No. 1 bike is still in creakily fine form, and is now passing the Tigertail.
-Note that nasty shoreline erosion -- in part natural, but much worse since the advent of high speed 'wake boats'.
+Note that nasty shoreline erosion -- in part natural, but much worse since the advent of high speed 'wake-surf boats'.

 There is a path leading down from a small carpark; the Tigertail was donated a few years ago as part of the Northwoods Lands Trust's Yawkey Forest Reserve, but is not part of the reserve that is closed to the public for ecological reasons.